 Frequently Asked Questions about the Permanent Resident Card

-Here are some answers to frequently asked questions about the Permanent Resident (PR) Card.
+Here are some general answers to frequently asked questions about the Permanent Resident Card.

 How long will I have to wait before I receive my PR Card?

-Generally, it takes about 55 days to process applications for PR Cards for newly-arrived immigrants.
-Applications for renewed PR Cards can take much longer.
-You can find up-to-date application processing times on the Citizenship and Immigration website.
+Generally, it takes about 51 days to process PR cards for new permanent residents once CIC receives a complete aplication package from individuals who have fulfilled their residency requirements.
+Applications for renewed PR Cards can take much longer, generally 103 days.
+You can find up-to-date application processing times on the CIC website.

 How will I receive my PR Card?

-I received my PR card but my name was not complete on the Card.
+I received my PR Card but my name was not complete/correct on the Card.
 How can I correct it?

 After landing in Canada, what if I need to return to my country to settle my affairs?